remotion-dev/remotion/packages/docs/docs/using-audio.md

 }
 ```

 You can also **change volume over time**, in this example we are using the [interpolate()](/docs/interpolate) function.
-Note that because values below 0 are not allowed, therefore we need to set the `extrapolateLeft: 'clamp'` option to ensure no negative values.
+Note that because values below 0 are not allowed, we need to set the `extrapolateLeft: 'clamp'` option to ensure no negative values.

 ```tsx {10}
 import {Audio, interpolate, useCurrentFrame} from 'remotion';